 Finally, yoga has several styles or forms such as Hatha yoga (the most popular form involving physical postures) or Bhakti yoga (devotion-based practice).

 Defining the Art of Yoga further embodies various rare aspects of this practice – the use of mantras and mudras for channeling energy within oneself or for invoking spiritual energies.
 It discusses chakras or energy centers in our body that can be activated through yogic practices to achieve balance in life.
-Moreover, it talks about how certain diet restrictions have been prescribed specific types of yogic practices.
+Moreover, it talks about how certain diet restrictions have been prescribed for specific types of yogic practices.

 If you want to experience inner peace while enhancing your physical health through mindful movements and breathing exercises then practicing yoga does wonders.
 Don t let your fear hold you back from experiencing its transformative effects on individuals physically healing their bodies.